MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

     ``GL*`` selects all strings that start with "GL" such as "GLU", "GLY", "GLX29", "GLN".
 ``[seq]``
     Would match any character in seq.
-For example, "GL[NY]" selects all residues named "GLN" or "GLY" but would not select "GLU".
+For example, "resname GL[NY]" selects all residues named "GLN" or "GLY" but would not select "GLU".
+``[!seq]``
+    Would match any character not in seq.
+For example, "resname GL[!NY]" would match residues named "GLU" but would not match "GLN" or "GLY".

 Boolean
 -------